Australia and Norfolk Island biosecurity policy framework

 - Note: lettuce, cabbage, Chinese cabbage, bok choy, leek and fennel have an additional requirement that the roots must be removed.

 - Note: spinach, silverbeet, kale, basil and mint have an additional requirement specifying leaf and stem only.

 - Each consignment must be accompanied by certification issued by a state/territory plant health certification authority, or through the Interstate Certification Assurance scheme (where appropriate) certifying that:

 - The [produce] in the consignment has been inspected and meets the conditions for import into Norfolk Island.

-- Upon arrival on Norfolk Island, consignments are to be inspected by a Department of Agriculture and Water Resources biosecurity officer prior to release.
+- Upon arrival on Norfolk Island, consignments are to be inspected by a Department of Agriculture, Fisheries and Forestry biosecurity officer prior to release.
 The presence of quarantine pests and/or biosecurity risk material will necessitate remedial actions.
 Remedial action options include: treatment, where this is available, re-export or destruction.

-A summary of import conditions and commercial production practices, which reflect the demonstrated ability to manage and detect all of the target pests is shown in Table 1 - Managed pathway for fresh leafy vegetables from mainland Australia to Norfolk Island
+A summary of import conditions and commercial production practices, which reflect the demonstrated ability to manage and detect all of the target pests is shown in Table 1 - Managed pathway for fresh table grapes from mainland Australia to Norfolk Island

-Managed pathway for the export of fresh celery, lettuce, brussels sprouts, cabbage, Chinese cabbage, kale, bok choy, fennel, basil, mint and coriander from mainland Australia to Norfolk Island under the authority of the Australian Department of Agriculture and Water Resources and the Biosecurity Act 2015.
+Managed pathway for the export of fresh spinach, silverbeet, celery, lettuce, brussels sprouts, cabbage, Chinese cabbage, kale, bok choy, fennel, basil, mint and coriander from mainland Australia to Norfolk Island under the authority of the Australian Department of Agriculture, Fisheries and Forestry and the Biosecurity Act 2015.

 Cultivation and weed management.